 This window presents many controls that are good for playback testing and troubleshooting.
 Each is explained below.
 The next menu item allows you to select an individual Reproducer to control.

 Socket

-This setting is intended only for Binloop systems with dual flash sockets. and does not apply to the Digital Binloop HD.
+This setting is intended only for legacy Binloop systems with dual flash sockets, and does not apply to the modern Digital Binloop or Video Binloop.
 This setting should be left at the default value of 'Primary'

 Segment